On Sequence Groups: Sequence groups

 \begin{proposition} For any rational $t$ there are no elements of finite order $k \geq 2$ in $\mathcal L(t)$, except for $k = 2,3,4,6$. \end{proposition} \begin{proof} If there is such an element $X=[x_0 \ x_1]$ then, assuming that $X$ is a reduced representative, for all odd primes $p\in \Pi_t$ not dividing $x_0$ and $\det X\neq 0 \mod p$, the homomorphism $\mathcal M : \widetilde{\mathcal L_p}(t) \to \mathcal L_p$ takes $X$ into an element of order $k$.
 It follows that $k$ divides the order of $\mathcal L_p$, equal to $p\pm 1$.
 Hence $p = \pm 1 \mod k$ for all $p$ with only finitely many exceptions.
 It is a contradiction except when $k=2,3,4,6$. \end{proof}

-Finally in this section we discuss the torsion subgroup of $\mathcal L(t)$.
+We end this section with a discussion of the torsion subgroup of $\mathcal L(t)$.
 Let us note that all the isomorphisms of the rings discussed in Section 2 translate into isomorphisms of respective sequence groups.

 Using Proposition \ref{Proposition14} we can easily enumerate elements of order $2^k$.
-First of all we calculate square roots of identity in $\mathcal L(t)$ to conclude that there is exactly one element of order $2$, which we denote by $C= [2 \ t]$.
+First of all we calculate square roots of identity in $\mathcal L(t)$ to conclude that there is exactly one element of order $2$, namely $C= [2 \ t]$.
 We have $C^2 = (t^2-4)I$.

 To get elements of order $4$ we need to take square roots of $C$.
 Since $\det C = 4-t^2$ it is possible only in the circular case. \begin{proposition} There are elements of order $4$ in $\mathcal L(t)$ only in the circular case, i.e., for $t$ such that $t^2-4=-a^2$, for a rational $a$.
-Then the elements of order $4$ are $G=[2 \ t+a], H=[2 \ t-a]$.
+The elements of order $4$ are then $G=[2 \ t+a]$ and $H=[2 \ t-a]$.

 For any rational $t$ there are no elements of order $8$ in $\mathcal L(t)$. \end{proposition}

 \begin{proof} Elements of order $4$ must be square roots of $C$.
 Assuming $4-t^2 =a^2$, for a rational $a$, we solve the matrix equation $a X^2 = C$ using Proposition \ref{Proposition14}.
 We obtain the only two elements of order $4$ in $\mathcal L(t)$, $G = [2 \ t+a]$ and $H = [2 \ t-a]$.
 We have $G^2 = 2a C$, $H^2= -2a C$ and $GH = -2a^2 I$.